socketry/falcon/README.md

 #### ActionCable

 The `rack.hijack` functionality is compatible with ActionCable.
 If you use the `async` adapter, you should run falcon in threaded mode, or in forked mode with `--concurrency 1`.
 Otherwise, your messaging system will be distributed over several processes with no IPC mechanism.
+You might like to try out [async-redis](https://github.com/socketry/async-redis) as an asynchronous message bus.

 ### Integration with Guard